bhaaskara/InterviewQA/MyQA.md

     error handling
     how to run a script in debug mode whats the use of -e option
+    how to remove files older than a date df -kh vs du
 Terraform
     How to see the preview - resource dependency hieranchy
     null_resource